kofiol/GameOfLife/README.md

 ## ***made by kofiol***

-**Multiplayer web version of Conway's "Game of Life" built using JS and OpenGL**
+**Multiplayer web version of Conway's "Game of Life" built using JS**